 Proteomics Facility

-We provide a complete mass-spectrometry (MS) based bottom-up proteomics infrastructure for the identification and characterization of proteins as well as for the elucidation of their molecular sociology.
+We provide a complete mass-spectrometry-based bottom-up proteomics infrastructure for the identification and characterization of proteins as well as for the elucidation of their molecular sociology.
 This includes state-of-the-art nLC-MS/MS experiments employing various data acquisition strategies.
 We strive to serve all internal investigators by providing both access to proteomics technologies and consultancy advice for running proteomics projects.

-Proteins are a key building block of all living organisms and represent the communication hub in the crosstalk between small molecules (metabolites), extra- and intracellular signals as well as the flow of genetic information (from the genome to RNAs).
+Proteins are a key building block of all living organisms and represent the communication hub in the crosstalk between small molecules (metabolites), extra- and intracellular signals, as well as the flow of genetic information (from the genome to RNAs).
 Hence, together with DNA modifications and non-coding RNA, proteins (and their PTMs) constitute pivotal molecular players in cellular physiology and epigenetic regulation.
-As a consequence, systematic protein profiling is vital to study cellular homeostasis under regular and disease conditions.
+As a consequence, systematic protein profiling is vital for studying cellular homeostasis under regular and disease conditions.

-The unit offers a state-of-the-art biomolecular mass spectrometry (MS) analysis service and collaborates with internal research groups in order to develop custom-tailored protein-protein and protein-nucleic acid complex purification and MS analyses strategies to address important biological questions.
-Our equipment allows us to employ state-of-the-art MS/MS identification and PTM analysis of proteins, enabling the in depth characterization of proteins and protein complexes.
-Recently, we added targeted MS (PRM: Parallel Reaction Monitoring) as an hypothesis driven proteomics approach offering routine sub-femtomol sensitivity as well as next-generation proteomics via DIA/HRM (Data Independent Acquisition/Hyper Reaction Monitoring) to our portfolio.
+The unit offers a state-of-the-art biomolecular mass spectrometry (MS) analysis service and collaborates with internal research groups in order to develop custom-tailored protein–protein and protein–nucleic acid complex purification and MS analysis strategies to address important biological questions.
+Our equipment allows state-of-the-art MS/MS identification and PTM analysis of proteins, enabling the in-depth characterization of proteins and protein complexes.
+Recently, we added targeted MS (Parallel Reaction Monitoring, PRM) as a hypothesis-driven proteomics approach offering routine sub-femtomol sensitivity as well as next-generation proteomics via DIA/HRM (Data Independent Acquisition/Hyper Reaction Monitoring) to our portfolio.

 Workflow

-In the facility, sample processing often starts with tissue/cell lysis, fractionation, digestion of the proteins with site-specific endoproteinases (like trypsin), and peptide cleanup (to remove molecules that interfere with ionization, like detergents, plasticizers, salts).
+In the Facility, sample processing often starts with tissue/cell lysis, fractionation, digestion of the proteins with site-specific endoproteinases (like trypsin), and peptide cleanup to remove molecules that interfere with ionization, like detergents, plasticizers, and salts.
 The resulting purified peptide mixture is separated online by C18 reversed-phase chromatography interfaced to a mass spectrometer using nano-UHPLC systems.
-As the peptides elute from the column, they are ionized by electrospray ionization (ESI) and detected by MS. In the standard data-dependent acquisition (DDA) mode, masses (more precise mass-to-charge values) of intact peptides are detected by MS survey scans, which are followed by peptide fragmentation (MS/MS) to determine the sequence and post-translational modifications of the peptides (in the resulting MS/MS spectral scans).
+As the peptides elute from the column, they are ionized by electrospray ionization (ESI) and detected by MS. In the standard data-dependent acquisition (DDA) mode, masses (more precisely, mass-to-charge values) of intact peptides are detected by MS survey scans, which are followed by peptide fragmentation (MS/MS) to determine the sequence and post-translational modifications of the peptides (in the resulting MS/MS spectral scans).

 The unit is very experienced in metabolic labelling of cells (by SILAC), which is the cornerstone for isotope-based quantitative proteomic analyses at the MS1 (survey scan) level.
 Quantification by isotope-labeled spike-in peptides can also be achieved.
-TMT labeling as an alternative isotope-based MS/MS quantification workflow, which can be highly multiplexed is currently established.
-Alternative quantitative approaches are label-free quantification (LFQ) that depend on the sophisticated non-linear alignment of subsequent LC-MS runs.
+TMT labeling as an alternative isotope-based MS/MS quantification workflow, which can be highly multiplexed, is currently established.
+Alternative quantitative approaches include label-free quantification (LFQ), which depends on the sophisticated non-linear alignment of subsequent LC-MS runs.

 Find more publications of Gerhard Mittler and his team on PubMed or in the MPG Publication Repository.